 - Annual Trial Gardens - Located in the front of the University Center for the Arts, the CSU Annual Trial Gardens conducts horticultural research for various plant companies to evaluate how their plant varieties perform in the unique environmental conditions of the Rocky Mountain/High Plains region.

-- Rafting the Poudre River - Reserve your spot now, because graduation weekend is the first weekend of the rafting season!
-With snowpack above 100%, you're sure to have a wet and wild time!
+- Rafting the Poudre River - Reserve your spot now, because graduation weekend is one of the first weekends of the rafting season!
+With early season rafting, you're sure to have a wet and wild time!
 Select from the five different companies that raft the Poudre River, Colorado's only Wild and Scenic river.
 Trips range from Class II to IV rapids.

 - Hike Horsetooth Rock - The most iconic hike in Fort Collins takes you on a loop trail up to Horsetooth Rock.
 Once you summit the rock, you'll be rewarded with views of the town below.
 See if you can spot CSU's campus!